openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 For example, if the number was suitably small that we could reach out to each customer individually to help them move, then it would be feasible.
 For the purposes of this document and this project, we assume that the Machine API will exist in OpenShift 4 forever, even though the backing implementation will move to Cluster API.
+In a future iteration, `ClusterFleetEvaluation`` may be used to determine the number of clusters that are still using the Machine API.

 ## Motivation